RECOMMENDED FOR YOU:X

 How to Make Them

 Take 2 pieces of fabric per warmer, and cut them into equal shapes/sizes.
 The easiest shape is just a rectangle or square, and you can make them a few different sizes to fit the hands of various family members.
-For adults, 4″ x 5″ rectangles seem to work well, and 3″ x 4″ sizes fit well into smaller hands.
+For adults, 4″ x 5″ rectangles seem to work well, while 3″ x 4″ sizes fit well into smaller hands.

 You can make them even tinier for wee kidlets, though the smaller sizes are best sewn by hand.
 I’d advise to clip the corners of the fabric for the sake of neatness, and to reduce bulk in those areas during the sewing process.
 You can also create more interesting shapes such as hearts, flowers, or owls, and either embroider or sew details on them before stitching them shut.